Finn is a clinician with a Master's in Social Work from CSU Bakersfield. He also has a Master's in Library Science.

 In August of 1971, professor Phillip Zimbardo conducted an experiment in which a mock prison was created.
-A selected group of students were used to portray the guards and another set were supposed to act as inmates.
+A selected group of students was used to portray the guards, and another set was supposed to act as inmates.

 The main goals of the study were to determine the effects of power on those who had it and the results it had on the population which was in control of the authority figures.

 The study was funded by the United States Office of Naval Research.

 When given full authority, the "guards" exhibited tendencies of control and engaged in various forms of abuse, including psychological torture.

 The implications of this study say a lot about behavior in social groups.
 Whether they are in a school or neighborhood clique, if certain individuals are excluded, or if there are escalations between two political powers, the study reveals many truths about human nature.

 Although there are many critics of the study who cite the population used as well as the methods, I think anyone who looks at what happened will recognize similar tendencies and practices in the world around them.

 The experiment in the "jail" was supposed to last two weeks.
 It was shut down for safety reasons after just six days.

 The time in which the Stanford experiment was done was a fairly volatile period where there was much turmoil.

 - 1972: Munich Olympics Terror